-Would not a Terminal command prompt be more useful now than a Finder window?
-Find out below how to open a Terminal window right at the current (or any) folder straight from Finder.
+Would not Terminal be more useful now than a Finder window?
+Find out here how to open a command prompt at any folder from Finder.

 First, London’s Underground… Underground

 For almost 15 years, a small, secret, shadow underground lay bare across London between Liverpool and Paddington Stations.
 Before, it had been a shortcut for mail to sorting stations; now, it carries people through mail history.